rjdj0261/ModMail-Bot/README.md

 To know the progress of our project check our [Progress Board](https://github.com/ReyBotDev/ModMail-Bot/projects/1).

+## Supporting

+Click the Sponsor button and choose any one option to support us.

 ## Contributing

 There are many ways you can contribute to this project: